-Sabrina Malcolm is an illustrator and graphic designer with a background in botany and geology.
+Sabrina Malcolm is a writer, illustrator and graphic designer with a background in botany and geology.
 Her illustrations have appeared in scientific publications, issues of School Journal, and picture books.
 She illustrated Koro’s Medicine by Melanie Drewery (2004), which was a finalist in the picture book category of the 2005 New Zealand Post Book Awards for Children and Young Adults.
 Sabrina Malcolm participates in the Writers in Schools programme and is available for school visits in the greater Wellington area.

 ABOUT THE AUTHOR

 Malcolm, Sabrina (1962 - ) is a writer, illustrator and graphic designer.

 Sabrina Malcolm was born in Albion, Michigan in the United States.
 She immigrated to New Zealand in 1971, and was educated in Tapawera and Christchurch.
 At Canterbury University she studied botany and geology; she then studied illustration and design at the Christchurch Polytechnic.

 Malcolm began her professional life as a Scientific Illustrator and later a Senior Scientific Illustrator at the Department of Scientific and Industrial Research in Lincoln.
 Since 1994 she has been a freelance graphic designer and illustrator.

 Malcolm has illustrated a number of books including Flora of New Zealand Volume 5 Grasses by E Edgar and H E Connor (Manaaki Whenua Press, 1999), Skeletons by Jane Buxton (Learning Media, 2000) and Koro’s Medicine by Melanie Drewery (Huia, 2004).
 Koro’s Medicine was a finalist in the picture book category at the 2005 New Zealand Post Book Awards for Children and Young Adults, and was also listed as a 2005 Storylines Notable Picture Book.